Air Accidents Investigation Branch: Space Accident Investigation Authority

 In 2021, it was announced that the AAIB had been appointed as the Space Accident Investigation Authority for the United Kingdom, in accordance with the Spaceflight Activities (Investigation of Spaceflight Accidents) Regulations 2021.
 Independent of the UK Space Agency, it will investigate spaceflight accidents that occur in or over the United Kingdom.

 Investigations

 The AAIB conducts investigations defined under one of two categories; "Accident" or "Serious Incident".
 An "Accident" occurs where a person suffers a fatal or serious injury, the aircraft sustains damage or structural failure which adversely affects its performance, or where the aircraft is missing or inaccessible.
 A "Serious Incident" means an incident where an accident nearly occurred.

 The AAIB is responsible for the investigation of civil aircraft accidents and serious incidents within the UK and its overseas territories.
 These are Anguilla, Bermuda, the British Virgin Islands, Cayman Islands, Gibraltar, the Falkland Islands, Montserrat and the Turks and Caicos Islands.
+A 2009 document by the AAIB stated, "In practice the majority of accidents that occur in the Territories are non-fatal and involve small aircraft.
+Such accidents do not normally justify a full field investigation by the AAIB."

 They are also involved in overseas investigations in other countries when the accident or incident involves a British-registered or British-built aircraft or UK airline, or where their involvement is specifically requested by the investigating host nation.